maticzav/graphql-middleware/README.md

 ## Overview

-GraphQL Middleware is a schema wrapper which allows you to easily manage additional functionality accross multiple resolvers.
+GraphQL Middleware is a schema wrapper which allows you to manage additional functionality across multiple resolvers efficiently.

-* __Easiest way to handle GraphQL middleware:__ Intuitive, yet familiar API will get under your skin in a second.
+* **Easiest way to handle GraphQL middleware:** Intuitive, yet familiar API will get under your skin in a second.
-* __Powerful:__ Allows complete control over your resolvers (Before, After).
+* **Powerful:** Allows complete control over your resolvers (Before, After).
-* __Compatible:__ Works with any GraphQL Schema.
+* **Compatible:** Works with any GraphQL Schema.

 ## Install